 Transitioning slowly can also be socially awkward because the physical changes visible to others will not happen as quickly as if you started out at a large dose of testosterone right away.
 But for myself and many of my students, we've found it worth it to go slowly to assure a gradual transition for our voices, knowing that the changes will still come, they just won't happen as quickly.
 And of course, some people don't want full physical masculinization, or aren't sure whether they want to remain on hormones for the long term, so starting at a low dose can be a great fit for folks in that boat.
 I think it's helpful to remember that it's not actually us who are awkward.
 It's our society, which is structured by transphobia, patriarchy, and a binary view of gender that doesn't make room for the fabulous variety of genders and bodies that exist in the universe.
 But we can all be a part of building a more gender liberatory world!

-11. Find a voice teacher you like and take lessons with them.
-Ask around and see if any trans folks in your area have voice teachers they recommend.
-You can find a list of voice teachers who work with trans and non-binary people here.
+10. If possible, find a voice teacher you like and take lessons with them.
+You can work with someone online, or ask around and see if any trans folks in your area have voice teachers they recommend.
+You can take lessons with me, or check out the list of other voice teachers I recommend.
+You can find a larger list of voice teachers who work with trans and non-binary people here.
 You can also join one of my online singing classes for LGBTQIA people and allies.

 More and more cisgender voice teachers are also learning how to work with trans singers.
-But if you live in an area where you can't find someone with experience, don't lose hope.
 Most voice teachers are caring, considerate people who are willing to learn.
 You can share with them my piece Creating Gender Liberatory Singing Spaces: A Transgender Voice Teacher's Recommendations for Working with Transgender Singers.
 You might seek out someone who's worked with cisgender boys going through puberty.
 The vocal changes you'll be going through are similar, and many voice teachers have experience working with adolescent boys while their voices change.
 Ask around and see if anyone you know has a voice teacher they like.
 Check out Yelp reviews for voice teachers in your area, read people's websites and reach out to the teachers you like the sound of.
 I personally teach using an approach called Somatic Voicework - The LoVetri Method™, and I find it to be very helpful for my students.
 You can search for teachers of this method by location here.

 Most important is that you work with someone you feel comfortable with.
 Someone who respects you, your gender identity, and your process, and who is willing to learn with you as they go.
 I worked with a student voice teacher during my transition who hadn't previously known any transgender people, but she was open and approached my changing voice with a curious mind, a kind heart, and a will to research!
 She supported me to find my best voice, wherever it was at that day.
 I'm very thankful for her help.
 It's part of the reason I teach singing today.